Albee-Jay/Pro-Site/README.md

 # Pro-Site
 A personal website project under the Gateway Technical College 'Full Stack Web Developer' curriculum.

-This site was built with a lot of HTML, some CSS and a tiny bit of JavaScript (that is not the greatest).
+This site was built with a lot of HTML, some CSS and a tiny bit of JavaScript (that is not the greatest, Lol).

 See it here live: https://albee-jay.github.io/Pro-Site/